Pennsylvania Route 611: History

 What is now PA 611 between Philadelphia and Willow Grove was originally built as part of the Old York Road, a road established in the 18th century to connect Philadelphia to New York City.
 This portion of the road was planned in 1711 to run from Philadelphia to Centre Bridge.
 The Old York Road would later exist as a turnpike.
 In 1811, the Philadelphia and Great Bend Turnpike, a private turnpike, was chartered to run between Philadelphia and Great Bend.
 This turnpike was built to attract settlers to rural Pennsylvania.
 The section through Covington Township was built as a plank road between 1819 and 1826 by John Delong under the employment of Henry Drinker.
 The Philadelphia and Great Bend Turnpike, which was also known as the Drinker Turnpike, was built from 1826 to 1828.

 In 1823, the Willow Grove and Doylestown Turnpike Company was chartered to build a turnpike between Willow Grove and Doylestown.
 The turnpike between Willow Grove and Doylestown was completed in the 1830s.
 The Easton Road between Doylestown and Plumsteadville was improved into a turnpike in the 1840s.

 Following the passage of the Sproul Road Bill in 1911, the route between Philadelphia and Scranton was designated as Legislative Route 151 between Philadelphia and Doylestown, Legislative Route 156 between Doylestown and Easton, Legislative Route 165 between Easton and Bangor, Legislative Route 166 between Bangor and Stroudsburg, and Legislative Route 168 between Stroudsburg and Scranton.
 In 1921, the Lackawanna Trail was built as a paved auto trail running from Easton north through Stroudsburg to Scranton and the New York border.

 After being constructed, the trail was one of the best paved roads in the eastern part of the United States.
 The road between Philadelphia and Scranton was designated by the state in 1924 as part of the Lackawanna Trail, which continued north past Scranton to the New York state line in Great Bend.
 The Lackawanna Trail was numbered as PA 2.
 With the creation of the U.S. Highway System in 1926, US 611 was designated concurrent with PA 2 along the Lackawanna Trail between Philadelphia City Hall in Philadelphia and parent route US 11 in Scranton.

-At this time, the entire length of US 611 was paved.
+The entire length of US 611 was paved by 1926.